Reed Dickens

-Reed Dickens is an American Businessman and Entrepreneur based in Los Angeles.
-Dickens is currently the Chairman of LA Golf Partners, a holding company focused on acquiring technology, media, and consumer product companies in golf, specifically to leverage relationships with players and new consumer trends, the non traditional off-course golf industry.
-Dickens is a former White House Assistant Press Secretary under George W. Bush, the co-founder and former CEO of Marucci Sports, a manufacturer of premium baseball products, and Co-Founder and current Chairman of EQtainment, an ed-tech and edu-media platform that teaches kids social and emotion skills via apps, games, music, and kids content.
+Reed Dickens is an American businessman and entrepreneur based in Los Angeles.
+Dickens is currently the chairman of LA Golf Partners, a holding company focused on acquiring technology, media, and consumer product companies in golf.
+Dickens is a former White House Assistant Press Secretary under George W. Bush, and the co-founder and former CEO of Marucci Sports.

 Early life and education

-Dickens was born on December 30, 1977, in Monroe, Louisiana, to Sam and Jenny Dickens.
+Dickens was born to Sam and Jenny Dickens on December 30, 1977 in Monroe, Louisiana.
 Dickens attended Louisiana Tech University and graduated from LSU Shreveport in 2000 with a bachelor's degree in mass communications.

-After graduation, Dickens became a White House Assistant Press Secretary to Ari Fleischer under George W. Bush in 2001.
-From 2001 to 2004, Dickens also served as a national spokesperson for the reelection campaign.
+In 2001, Dickens was appointed as Assistant White House Press Secretary to Ari Fleischer under President George W. Bush.
+From 2001 to 2004, Dickens also was a national spokesperson for the reelection campaign.